pamgv/ensu-2025-insecurity-analysis/README.md

 ## Important Note on Data Structure

-The original test description referenced datasets with **free-text fields**.
+The original test description referenced datasets with free-text fields.
 However, the ENSU dataset is fully structured and does not include open text.

 Therefore, the analytical approach was adapted from NLP-based methods to: